China's Huawei expects $2 billion in 4G revenue this year

 Even though 4G LTE (long-term evolution) promises faster video streaming and Internet downloads, the cost of smartphones would need to come down before the technology can enter the global mainstream, they told reporters in a briefing.

 "The price of LTE smartphones is still higher that those without LTE technology.
-This is normal," said Peter Zhou, executive vice president for the LTE business unit at Huawei, the world's No.2 telecom equipment maker ranking behind Sweden's Ericsson.
+This is normal," said Peter Zhou, executive vice president for the LTE business unit at Huawei, the world's No.2 telecom equipment maker ranking behind Sweden's Ericsson (ERICb.ST).

 There are 100 million 4G LTE users globally now, which makes up a small fraction of total mobile subscribers.
 That 4G number will grow to 1 billion in 2016, or more than half of total global subscribers, Zhou said.